If you would like to become involved in our research, please refer to the following sections below:

-If you would like to participate in our studies, please email the lab so that you can be added to our participant pool mailing list.
+If you would like to participate in any of our other studies, please email the lab so that you can be added to our participant pool mailing list.
 Note: we currently only recruit participants from the Boston area.

-The lab is accepting applications for graduate students and postdocs!
+The lab is accepting applications for graduate students!